-- (2) Every applicant for a permanent license as a physician and surgeon who is not a graduate of a medical college, approved and accredited by the AMA or its Liaison Committee on Medical Education, or an osteopathic college approved and accredited by the AOA, must present, with his/her application, a certificate evidencing the satisfactory completion of three (3) years of postgraduate training in one (1) recognized specialty area of medicine in a program which is approved and accredited to teach postgraduate medical education by the accreditation council on graduate medical education of the AMA or the education committee of the AOA. - (3) Notwithstanding the provisions of sections (1) and (2) of this rule, the board may waive any portion of the postgraduate training requirements of this rule if the applicant is American Specialty Board eligible to take an American Specialty Board-certifying examination and the applicant has achieved a passing score (as defined in this chapter) on a licensing examination administered in a state or territory of the United States or the District of Columbia.
+- (2) Every applicant for a permanent license as a physician and surgeon who is not a graduate of a medical college, approved and accredited by the AMA or its Liaison Committee on Medical Education, or an osteopathic college approved and accredited by the AOA, must present, with his/her application, a certificate evidencing the satisfactory completion of three (3) years of postgraduate training in one (1) recognized specialty area of medicine in a program which is approved and accredited to teach postgraduate medical education by the accreditation council on graduate medical education of the AMA or the education committee of the AOA. - (3) Notwithstanding the provisions of sections (1) and (2) of this rule, the board may waive any portion of the postgraduate training requirements of this rule if the applicant is American Specialty Board-eligible to take an American Specialty Board-certifying examination and the applicant has achieved a passing score (as defined in this chapter) on a licensing examination administered in a state or territory of the United States or the District of Columbia.
 The board also may waive any of the postgraduate training requirements of this rule if the applicant is a graduate of a program approved and accredited to teach medical education by the Canadian Royal College of Physicians and Surgeons and has one (1) year of postgraduate training in a program approved and accredited to teach postgraduate medical education by the Canadian Royal College of Physicians and Surgeons.
 The board may also waive any of the postgraduate training requirements of this rule if the applicant has served for three (3) or more years as a full-time faculty member of a medical college approved and accredited by the AMA or its Liaison Committee on Medical Education, or an osteopathic college approved and accredited by the AOA.
-Prior to waiving any of the postgraduate training requirements of this rule, the board may require the applicant to achieve a passing score on the Appropriate Specialty Board's certifying examination in the physician's field of specialization or the Federation of State Medical Boards' Special Purpose Examination (SPEX).
+Prior to waiving any of the postgraduate training requirements of this rule, the board may require the applicant to achieve a passing score on one (1) of the following: The Appropriate Specialty Board's certifying examination in the physician's field of specialization, Component 2 of the Federation Licensing Examination (FLEX) by December 31, 1993, Step 3 of the United States Medical Licensing Examination (USMLE), or the Federation of State Medical Boards' Special Purpose Examination (SPEX).
 If the board waives any of the postgraduate training requirements of this rule, then the license issued to the applicant may be limited or restricted to the specialty area for which the applicant is American Specialty Board eligible.

-AUTHORITY: sections 334.031, 334.035, and 334.125, RSMo 2000, and section 334.040, RSMo Supp.
-2011.
+AUTHORITY: sections 334.035, RSMo Supp.
+1987 and 334.125, RSMo 1986.
 This rule originally filed as 4 CSR 150-2.004.
 Emergency rule filed Nov.
 16, 1987, effective Dec.
 31, 1987, expired April 29, 1988.
 Original rule filed Feb.
 17, 1988, effective April 28, 1988.
 Amended: Filed Dec.
 23, 1988, effective May 1, 1989.
 Amended: Filed Jan.
 3, 1991, effective June 10, 1991.
 Emergency amendment filed July 17, 1992, effective Aug.
 1, 1992, expired Nov.
 28, 1992.
 Emergency amendment filed Nov.
 16, 1992, effective Nov.
 29, 1992, expired March 28, 1993.
 Amended: Filed July 17, 1992, effective April 8, 1993.
 Amended: Filed Oct.
 4, 1993, effective April 9, 1994.
 Moved to 20 CSR 2150-2.004, effective Aug.
 28, 2006.
-Amended: Filed Sept.
-28, 2011, effective March 30, 2012.